Zheng-Meng/Parameter-Tracking-with-Machine-Learning/README.md

 $$\frac{d P}{dt} = {\rm x_p} P(\frac{ {\rm y_p} C}{C + {\rm C_0}}-1),$$

 where $R$, $C$, and $P$ are the population densities of the resource, consumer, and predator species, respectively.
 The system has seven parameters: $K, x_c, y_c, x_p, y_p, R_0, C_0 > 0$.
 The goal is to track the variations of a single parameter.
-We should examples in the following figure:
+We show examples in the following figure:

 <p align="center">
 <img src='results/partial.png' width='400'>